|

 a committee chaired by LEHS Member Russ Burns.
 We are

-delighted it was in the
+delighted it was in th

 Put Unity in the Community Parade